alexspeller/ember-query/README.md

 ## What is it?

 A library enabling url query parameters to be used in ember applications.
-This features is slated to be included in Ember.js 1.1, however I needed it now.
+This feature is slated to be included in Ember.js 1.1, however I needed it now.

 ## Status